JayanthGuru/TeluguSentenceOCR/README.md

 # TeluguSentenceOCR

+> Note : This below instructions are intended to work on this project via Google Colab only.
+If you are willing to work on your personel pc please raise an issue so that I can help you

 The Telugu OCR for recognizing Handwritten Sentences.

 ## Step-0: Create a folder in Google drive